todiane/cycle-of-life-p2/README.md

 ## **Additional Features**

 There is an opportunity to have the winner and loser results appear on the index page, rather than on two separate pages.

+The JavaScript code can be re-written so the computer can be beaten with five attempts and this challenge can be offered as a “beat the computer” advanced challenge.

 ## **Deployment**